kyverno/kyverno-http-authorizer/website/docs/quick-start/index.md

 ![overview](../schemas/overview.png)

-## What is the Kyverno Envoy Plugin?
+## What is the Kyverno HTTP Authorizer?

-The [Kyverno Envoy Plugin](https://github.com/kyverno/kyverno-envoy-plugin) is gRPC server that implements [Envoy External Authorization API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html).
+The [Kyverno HTTP Authorizer](https://github.com/kyverno/kyverno-http-authorizer) is gRPC server that implements [Envoy External Authorization API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html).

 This allows you to enforce Kyverno policies on incoming and outgoing traffic in a service mesh environment, providing an additional layer of security and control over your applications.
 You can use this version of Kyverno to enforce fine-grained, context-aware access control policies with Envoy without modifying your microservice.